ravisuhag/portfolio/README.md

 Have fun in browsing and thank you for visiting!

+## Colophon

+This portfolio makes use of many great tools; tools that make my life as a developer easy and fun.

+Portfolio is built with [Middleman](http://www.middlemanapp.com), an open source static site generator.
+It is deployed on github pages using [middleman-gh-pages](https://github.com/edgecase/middleman-gh-pages).

+The CSS is written in Sass.
+The font used is Open Sans, and is served via Google Fonts.
+The photograph on the aboutpage’s masthead is of me speaking at JoshTalks.

+Feel free to take a look round, but please don’t steal anything.

 ## Usage
-This site is built with [Middleman](http://www.middlemanapp.com) and `SASS`, deployed on github pages using [middleman-gh-pages](https://github.com/edgecase/middleman-gh-pages).

 To install dependencies: